Austroplatypus incompertus: Habitat

 Like other ambrosia beetles, A. incompertus lives in nutritional symbiosis with ambrosia fungi.
 They excavate tunnels in living trees in which they cultivate fungal gardens as their sole source of nutrition.
 New colonies are founded by fertilized females that use special structures called mycangia to transport fungi to a new host tree.
 The mycangia of A. incompertus and the specific manner in which the species acquires fungal spores for transport have been studied and compared with the mechanisms used by other ambrosia beetles.
 Fertilized females begin tunneling into trees in the autumn and take about seven months to penetrate 50 to 80 mm deep to lay their eggs.

 Host trees

-An assessment done by the United States Department of Agriculture (USDA) on unprocessed logs and chips of 18 woody-plant species from Australia discovered A. incompertus in most of them, including: Eucalyptus baxteri, E. botryoides, E. consideniana, E. delegatensis, E. eugenioides, E. fastigata, E. globoidea, E. macrorhyncha, E. muelleriana, E. obliqua, E. pilularis, E. radiata, E. scabra, E. sieberi, and Corymbia gummifera.
-Unlike most ambrosia beetles, it infests healthy, undamaged trees.
+An assessment done by the United States Department of Agriculture (USDA) on unprocessed logs and chips of 18 eucalypt species from Australia discovered A. incompertus in most of them, including: Eucalyptus baxteri, E. botryoides, E. consideniana, E. delegatensis, E. eugenioides, E. fastigata, E. globoidea, E. macrorhyncha, E. muelleriana, E. obliqua, E. pilularis, E. radiata, E. scabra, E. sieberi, and Corymbia gummifera.
+Unlike most ambrosia beetles, it infests healthy, undamaged trees, and its symbiotic fungi do not kill the host tree.

-Distribution

-A. incompertus is local to Australia, and has been confirmed to be found in various places around New South Wales.
-Their range is somewhat limited, extending from Omeo in Victoria and Eden in NSW north to Dorrigo and west to the Styx River State Forest in Northern NSW.
+In Australia, A. incompertus is regarded as a pest, given its life cycle, tendencies to excavate galleries into timber, and its relationship with Raffaelea fungi.
+The Raffaelea found on these beetles cause a pencil streaking effect on tinder, which degrades timber quality.

+Food resources

+Fungal symbiosis

+Four main fungal families found with A. incompertus are Cladosporiaceae, Phaeomoniellacae, Herpotrichiellaceae and Aspergillaceae, although many more fungi are present but remain unidentified to the family level.
+Austroplatypus incompertus is one of the few ambrosia beetles that develop in living trees without affecting the health of the tree itself.
+The primary fungal symbiont, which is a fungus that takes upon a host organism for its resources, for this species is an undescribed species of Raffaelea.
+Females of A. incompertus have specialized pronotal mycangial plates.
+These plates contained 70 pits meant to house symbionts like Raffaelea.
+One study showed that the composition of the fungal species seen on the mycangial plates varied with geographic location.

+Parasites

+Bacteria may grow as parasites upon the fungi carried by A. incompertus.
+One major parasite of these fungi are bacteria in the genus Escovopsis.
+However, beetles often carry bacteria such as Streptomyces that inhibit the growth of these bacterial parasites.